Portugal national football team: 2006–2014: Post-golden generation and mixed results

-2016–present: Euro 2016 and first international glories
+2016–2022: Fernando Santos era and first international glories

 In UEFA Euro 2016 qualifying, Bento was dismissed following a defeat to Albania and was replaced by Fernando Santos in September 2014.
 After qualifying for the finals, Portugal finished third in Group F but advanced to the knockout stages as the third-best third place team following three straight draws.
 Portugal beat Croatia 1–0 after extra time in the round of 16 and then defeated Poland 5–3 on penalties to reach the semi-finals, where they defeated Wales 2–0.
 In the final against the hosts, France, Ronaldo went off injured.
 In extra time, substitute Eder scored the winning goal for Portugal in the 109th minute with a strike from 25 yards past Hugo Lloris.

 Following their Euro 2016 victory, Portugal participated in the 2017 FIFA Confederations Cup.
 They finished top of their group, but lost to Chile on penalties after a goalless draw in the semi-finals, but rebounded in the third place game, defeating Mexico 2–1 after extra time.